sagasu/python-algorithms/README.md

 # pythonPlayground
 Algorithms in python and some python abuse.

+Mainly LeetCode problems.